 Register today!
 Select form and send it in:

 Make no payment now.
-Billing through Iowa State will occur the first week of August with a due date of August 20.
-Your completed registration form will serve as your commitment to participate and make payment.
-Cancelations will be accepted through July 15.
+Billing will be through Iowa State and your completed registration form will serve as your commitment to participate and make payment.
+Cancelations will be accepted only through July 15.

 Mail the Registration form to: